MedPath

 Detailed Description

-The study includes screening, a Baseline evaluation, and a 4-6 month observation period which will include every other week telemedicine check-ins (to monitor bleed diary and bleeding event treatments), and clinic visits every 12 weeks for laboratory draws.
+The study includes screening, a baseline evaluation, and an approximately 4 month observation period which will include every other week telemedicine check-ins (to monitor bleed diary entries and bleeding event treatments.
 There will be an optional extension to the observation period of up to a total of 12 months for participants wishing to continue.

 Recruitment & Eligibility